orangeduck/BuildYourOwnLisp/README.md

 }
 ```

 Here we use the `mpc_parse` function with our parser `Lispy` on the `input`.
-We have to give a name for the source this input is coming from (we just call it `"<stdin>"` for now) and also we need to output the result to some variable.
+We have to give a name for the source this input is coming from (we just call it `<stdin>` for now) and also we need to output the result to some variable.
 For this we declare a variable `r` of type `mpc_result_t` and then use the _address of_ operator `&` to get a pointer to it.
 We then give `mpc_parse` this pointer.
 A pointer is like a house number that `mpc_parse` can deliver to.
 Rather than giving our whole house to the `mpc_parse`, so that he can place a parcel on the mat at the front door, and give it back to us, we just give him our house number and ask him to send the result from where he is.

 Don't worry too much for now if you don't understand, pointers are a famously hard part of C, so we'll cover them in more depth later.